obi11235/templogger/README.md

 2. DHT sensor library by Adafruit (tested with version 1.3.4)
 3. DHT sensor library for ESPx by beegee_tokyo (tested with version 1.0.9)

+## Arduino IDE Serial Monitor Settings

+Go to Tools > Port and select your port (ex. /dev/cu.SLAB_USBtoUART)

+After plugging in the board to USB go to Serial Monitor and select the line ending and baud rate options.
+* Newline
+* 74880 baud

 ## DHT Sensor variations:
 You may use DHT11 or DHT22.
 You will have to update the code to reflect the model and the GPIO pin you're using for your sensor. templogger_serial code is currently set to DHT11 with the following wiring positions: Vin -> +, GND -> -, GPIO5 -> out

 Code snippet:\
 `#define DHTTYPE DHT11`\
 `#define DHTPIN  5`

+## Uploading templogger to NodeMCU / initial configuration

+After making the adjustments above, click upload in the main IDE window, and wait for the flashing process to finish.
+The NodeMCU will restart and you will be prompted to update the configuration.
+Enter the requested information.
+When finished you should have a working application, or at least enough information from the serial monitor to troubleshoot the issue.

 ## Hardware in use:
 https://www.amazon.com/HiLetgo-Internet-Development-Wireless-Micropython/dp/B010N1SPRK/ref=sr_1_1?keywords=hiletgo+esp8266&qid=1554826323&s=hi&sr=1-1-catcorr